 Co-Founder & Social Media Director

-Samira Farouk, MD, MS (@ssfarouk) is currently an academic transplant nephrologist and Associate Program Director of the nephrology fellowship at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Samira Farouk, MD, MS (@ssfarouk) is currently Assistant Professor of Medicine & Medical Education and Associate Program Director of the Nephrology Fellowship at the Icahn School of Medicine at Mount Sinai (ISMMS).
 She completed her internal medicine residency, nephrology and transplant fellowship at ISSMS and served as chief fellow.
 She is an executive board member of the Nephrology Social Media Collective and NephMadness and serves as the Director of Trainee Engagement and Mentoring of KIDNEYcon.

-Rachel Hilburg, MD (@RachelHilburg) is currently a nephrology fellow at the University of Pennsylvania and is serving as chief fellow.
+Rachel Hilburg, MD (@RachelHilburg) is currently an Assistant Professor of Clinical Medicine (Nephrology) at the University of Pennsylvania.
 She completed her internal medicine residency and chief residency at the Icahn School of Medicine at Mount Sinai.

 Special thanks to: